jwilber/geo-code/README.md

 # geo-code
-Geocode addresses using the Google Geocoding API.
+Lightweight Python package for geocoding addresses using the Google Geocoding API.